 - 1. The Res Card is used for security purposes.
 It must be presented to the Front Desk staff every time you enter the building. - 2.
-You must show your Res Card any time a Public Safety, RA or any other Humber employee asks. - 3.
-Between the hours of 8:00 p.m. and 7:00 a.m.
-(North), and 10:00 p.m. and 7:00a.m.
-(Lakeshore), you must swipe your Res Card to enter the front doors. - 4.
+You must show your Res Card any time a Public Safety, RA or any other Humber employee asks. - When the front doors are closed, you must swipe your Res Card to enter the residence. - 4.
 You must not alter the card or in any way use the card to give any misrepresentation. - 5.
 You are responsible for your Res Card.
 Under no circumstances should you lend or give your card out to guests or other students.
 Anyone found to have done so will be followed up with as outlined in the Residence Code of Conduct.